scharlau/shopping_exercise_django/README.md

 In order to add authentication based on the built-in User model of DJango, the database needed to be migrated, and as it's using sqlite3, it got in a tangle, This includes steps on how to reset migrations using scenario 1 at https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html along with documentation on the manage.py commands.
 You can avoid this by setting up your application using the User model from the beginning as set our below.

 ### Customers and Staff members
-Build on the django User model detailed at https://docs.djangoproject.com/en/3.1/ref/contrib/auth/#django.contrib.auth.models.User which will be all members, and 'staff' will have 'is_staff' set to True.
-See also https://docs.djangoproject.com/en/3.1/topics/auth/default/ for details.
+Build on the django User model detailed at https://docs.djangoproject.com/en/4.0/ref/contrib/auth/#django.contrib.auth.models.User which will be all members, and 'staff' will have 'is_staff' set to True.
+See also https://docs.djangoproject.com/en/4.0/topics/auth/default/ for details.
 The best explanation of this is at https://blog.crunchydata.com/blog/extending-djangos-user-model-with-onetoonefield while https://dev.to/coderasha/create-advanced-user-sign-up-view-in-django-step-by-step-k9m had more details on creating the signup form and details about integrating the user and customer models.

 This changed the customer model so that it extended the main user model.
 This impacted the way the model instances are created, and how they are retrieved for display.
 The fields used in the templates to display the list of customer, and their detail pages, also needed modification.
 You can see this if you look at the history of the models.py and populate_tables.py files.

 Changes were also made to settings.py in order to add details for the LOGIN_REDIRECT_URL = '/' and LOGOUT_REDIRECT_URL = '/' so that they wouldn't default to the one for admin.
 With this in place, then new login and logout templates could be used, and people would end up at a suitable page during the login process.

-The registration and login approaches were borrowed from https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication, which uses the built-in AuthenticationForm https://docs.djangoproject.com/en/3.2/topics/auth/default/ of Django.
+The registration and login approaches were borrowed from https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication, which uses the built-in AuthenticationForm https://docs.djangoproject.com/en/4.0/topics/auth/default/ of Django.
 The Mozilla documents cover lots of useful materials.
 Do look at these for more options that you might find useful too.

 ### The Payment System
 This uses sessions to put items into a basket, which can be seen via 'Basket' link, and then shifted to 'Purchase' with user details.
-This is based in part on the example at https://github.com/PacktPublishing/Django-3-by-Example/tree/master/Chapter08 from a book of the same name.
+This is based in part on the example at https://github.com/PacktPublishing/Django-3-by-Example/tree/master/Chapter08 [note: I kept this old link intentionally, since it has been referenced as a source, the new link would be https://github.com/PacktPublishing/Django-4-by-example/tree/main/Chapter08] from a book of the same name.

 A key for the basket is set in settings.py, which will be unique for each shopper.
 A person needs an account before they can see the payment page.